Healthdirect Free Australian health advice you can count on.

 How is amyloidosis treated?

-Treatment for amyloidosis will depend on the type of amyloid protein being produced by your body and where it builds up.
-Although there’s no cure for amyloidosis, improvements in diagnosis and treatment mean many people with the condition can experience remission and can live fulfilling lives.
+Treatment depends on the type of amyloidosis and which organ is affected.
+There is no cure for amyloidosis, but early diagnosis and treatment can help people experience remission and live fulfilling lives.

 Learn more here about the development and quality assurance of healthdirect content.